Certain job interview questions are notorious for putting you on the spot in a way that can leave you tongue-tied if you’re not prepared.

 - Search for recorded interviews with high-ranking employees.
 For example, if you’re applying for a marketing position, search on Google/Youtube for [‘CMO’s Name’ + ‘Interview’] or [‘CMO’s Name’ + Podcast].

 Once the rough draft is complete, spend the next 2-3 days rereading it and editing it to perfection.
-Then, when you’ve locked in the final version, the last step is committing it to memory.
+Think about the goals and the needs that the company has and which parts of your experience make you the best fit for the role.

 Now, upon reading this, you’re probably thinking, “Okay, but how do I craft the perfect response?”
 And that’s exactly what we’ll be covering in the next section…